cms-sw/cms-sw.github.io/infrastructure-monitoring.md

 Metric` menu item and create a new one with the following information:

-- Metric class: what you are actually monitoring, e.g. we use `url.httpcode` for checking the return code from a web page.
+- Metric class: what you are actually monitoring, e.g. we use `url.httpcode` for checking the return code from a web page [^bug][] or `system.exitCode` to execute a command and check the exit code.
 - Metric name: a mnemonic name associated to the metric, e.g. `cmssdt_mesos`.
 - Description: some sensible description of what you are monitoring.
 - Period: the interval period for polling the metric (e.g. 600 seconds for